IceMule Pro Backpack Cooler

 The king of outdoors is Coleman—they make just about everything you could ever want for the perfect camping trip or hike.
 They wasted no time hopping on the backpack cooler scene.
-This backpack comes in with slightly lower storage capabilities from our top model on the list, but it’s made of more lightweight material.
+Soft Backpack Cooler comes in with slightly lower storage capabilities from our top model on the list, but it’s made of more lightweight material.
 If you’re packing light, packing ice, and packing up for the weekend, you’d better remember your buddy Coleman.

 Easy for travel

 - Weight2.46 pounds

 You can fit 28 12-oz cans in here